renemonroy/WebRTC-Polyfill/README.md

   });
 ```

-And then access it like `webRTC.RTCPeerConnection()` to execute the method `webkitRTCPeerConnection` if the browsers use webkit implementation.
+And then access it like `new webRTC.RTCPeerConnection()` to instantiate `webkitRTCPeerConnection` if the browsers use webkit implementation.

 ### Options Required